Dispersion relation for hadronic light-by-light scattering: $\eta$ and $\eta'$ poles: Dispersion relations for the isovector transition form factors

 Since we utilize a subtracted representation of the $\etapp \to 2(\pi^+ \pi^-)$ amplitude as input, the dispersion relation of Eq.~\eqref{Eq:etapipig_scfn} would be divergent without the appropriate modifications.
 That is, the low-energy representation does not hold up to arbitrarily high energies and needs to be smoothly matched onto the expected asymptotic behavior.
 Thus, the following prescription to continue our low-energy description to values above a cut parameter $s_c$ is adopted to render the dispersion integral manifestly finite:

 where

 and $D^{\etapp}$ is defined in Eq.~\eqref{Eq:def_Dint}.
-In practice this prescription forces $f_1^{\etapp}(t,k^2)$ to drop off like $1/t$ and $1/k^2$ above $s_c$.
+In practice this prescription forces $f_1^{\etapp}(t,k^2)$ to drop off like $1/t$ and the parts related to the inhomogeneity like $1/k^2$ above $s_c$.
 In particular, the prescription ensures that crossing between the four regions $(t,k^2)<s_c$; $t>s_c,k^2<s_c$; $t<s_c,k^2>s_c$; and $(t,k^2)>s_c$ is continuous.
 Treating the two arguments $t$ and $k^2$ on the same footing is done in view of the application to the Bose-symmetric TFFs, see Sec.~\ref{sec:space_like}.
 Finally, the procedure to account for finite-width effects of $a_2$ exchange, as outlined in Sec.~3.2 of Ref.~\cite{Holz:2015tcg}, dispersing $\hat{G}(t,k^2)$ and accordingly $D(t,k^2)$ around the $a_2$ mass parameter, is adopted here as well.